For all your domestic violence and protection orders answers, simply follow our guide below:

 - If a final protection order is granted, the clerk of the court must provide certified copies of the protection order to the relevant police station, the complainant and the respondent.

-- A final protection order remains valid until it is set aside or cancelled by court.
+- A final protection order in South Africa remains valid until it is set aside or cancelled by court.

-8. What must the respondent do upon receiving an interim protection order?
+8. What must the respondent do upon receiving an interim protection order in South Africa?

 - The respondent must read it and pay specific attention to the page where the return date is indicated.
 If the return date is unreasonably set in the distant future, s/he may apply at court for an earlier date.